 This island park sits within the traditional territory of several Coast Salish tribes, who occupied the area for several thousand years.

 In 1791, Spanish explorer, Captain Francisco de Eliza, labelled the island as “Isla Sucia” on his map.
 In Spanish, “sucio” means “dirty” or “foul.”

 In 1841, American explorer and naval officer Charles Wilkes renamed Sucia and its neighboring reefs and rocks the Percival Group to honor Captain John Percival, who fought in the War of 1812.
 The Spanish name was restored by British naval officer Henry Kellet in his 1847 Admiralty chart.

 The first known Euro-American settler on the island was Charles Henry Wiggins, who moved to the island in the 1880s with his wife, Mary Luzier, a Cowlitz Indian.
 The Wiggins family had lived previously on nearby Waldron Island, but left for Sucia after government agents seized eight of their children and took them to Chemawa Indian School in Salem, Oregon.
 The couple had five more children on Sucia and established a farm with fruit trees, cows and sheep.
-Wiggins Head at the southwest end of the island is named for the family.
+Wiggins Head at the southeast end of the island is named for the family.

 Fox farming and sandstone quarrying were among the industries undertaken on the island during the early-to-mid 20th century.